EEN00B/Simple_Plotter/README.md

 # Simple_Plotter
 A python script to print CSV to line curves using pyqtgraph

-Live-interaction, Zoom, Pan, Drag, and many more.
+Live-interaction, Zoom, Pan, Drag, Crosshair, Data Points when zoomed in and many more.
 Check out the screenshots below.

 Tested with 8 columns of 1.3 million data points each column.